Slate background.png

 • Retirement Accounts (401k, IRA, 403b, etc.)

-• Employer is allowed as well, it would need to be documented and is considered a gift.
+• An employer is allowed as well, it would need to be documented and is considered a gift.

-• Keep in mind, all money being used to purchase the home needs to be sourced and/or seasoned (sitting in a bank account for at least 2-months) in order to be usable.
+• Keep in mind, all money being used to purchase the home needs to be sourced and/or seasoned.

 The below are funds that cannot be used: